gianghta/Flask-Card/README.md

 ## Usage

-- Create an account and log in to dashboard
+- Create an account and log in to dashboard.
-- Create/Update and Delete different flashcard collections in dashboard
+- Create/Update and Delete different flashcard collections in dashboard.
 - Flashcard has corresponding category.
-Delete category delete all collections under it
+Delete category delete all collections under it.
-- Each collection has a dashboard of flashcards for CRUD operation on them
+- Each collection has a dashboard of flashcards for CRUD operation on them.
-- Each flashcard can be either text or markdown
+- Each flashcard can be either text or markdown.
-- A preview mode that check on user's understanding and memorization on the subject
+- A preview mode that checks user's understanding and memorization on the subject.
-- Profile page is used to account related.
+- Profile page is used for account related functionalities.

 ## Getting started